-The above percentages may be varied by plus or minus 0.5% and exceptionally plus or minus 1.0% to reflect features affecting the net profitability of a particular site.
-For example, where the buildings and facilities are of a particularly high standard with low maintenance and running costs the percentage may be increased by up to 1.0%.
-Similarly, the percentage may be reduced by up to 1.0% to reflect exceptionally high annual outgoings or where the operator supplies a very high quality service provision including facilities such as hot tubs.
+Where evidence of abnormal net profitability exists, the above percentages may be varied by plus or minus 0.5% and exceptionally plus or minus 1.0% to reflect features affecting the net profitability of a particular site.
+For example, where the buildings and facilities are of a particularly high standard with low maintenance and running costs, the percentage may be increased by up to 1.0%.
+Similarly, the percentage may be reduced by up to 1.0% to reflect exceptionally high annual outgoings.

-3.0 GENERAL
+3.0 General

-3.1 When no questionnaire or accounts have been returned in respect of a particular site, the valuer will make an assessment of the sustainable gross receipts likely to have been achieved during the 2014 season.
-This can be done by comparing with actual receipts achieved at similar sites.
+3.1 When no questionnaire or accounts have been returned in respect of a particular site, the valuer will require to make an estimate of the sustainable gross receipts likely to be achieved.
+This can be done by comparing with the level of receipts adopted at similar sites, where accounts are available.